Review Documents

 Calculated columns display a text output using template expressions, template helpers and attribute values.

-For example, let’s create RPN column calculating the Risk Priority Number as a product of severity, probability, and determinability attributes for each Risk or Action object in the RISKS document, see the Example Project.
+Example: In the RISKS document of the DEMO Project, create the RPN column calculating the Risk Priority Number as a product of custom attributes severity, probability, and determinability for each Risk or Action object using the following template code:

 {{#if (eval (eval type "==" "Risk") "||" (eval type "==" "Action"))}}